SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 [image assetsSrc="Remote-Databases(5).png" /]

-Next we need to add an App.
+Next, we need to add an App.

 Click on this sing "</>".

 [image assetsSrc="Remote-Databases(6).png" /]

-Type in a name for the App, for example "books" and click "Register app".
+Type in a name for the App, for example, "books" and click "Register app".

 [image assetsSrc="Remote-Databases(7).png" /]

-We will get a script, which we will use later when working with the firebase SDK.
+We will get a script, which we will use later when working with the Firebase SDK.

 Click "continue to console".

 [image assetsSrc="Remote-Databases(8).png" /]

-Create a databasde.
+Create a database.

 Click on "Realtime Database".

 [image assetsSrc="Remote-Databases(9).png" /]

-Click on "Create Databse".
+Click on "Create Database".

 [image assetsSrc="Remote-Databases(10).png" /]